corrode/corrode.github.io/content/blog/rust-cpp-interop/index.md

 ## Use The Sanitizers.
 All Of Them.

-If you take one thing from this post: **always run your interop test suite under AddressSanitizer and UndefinedBehaviorSanitizer.** Tyler Weaver's [2025 update](https://tylerjw.dev/posts/20251003-rust-cpp-interop-2025-update/) makes this point well, and the audit experience from `uutils` and the Pixel baseband Rust work both confirm it: ASan and UBSan catch the class of bugs your code reviewer won't.
+If you take one thing from this post: **always run your interop test suite under AddressSanitizer and UndefinedBehaviorSanitizer.** Tyler Weaver's [2025 update](https://tylerjw.dev/posts/20251003-rust-cpp-interop-2025-update/) makes this point well, and the audit experience from `uutils` and the Pixel baseband Rust work both confirm it: ASan and UBSan catch the class of bugs your code reviewer won't.[^pixel-baseband]

 What this looks like in practice: